utils-lists 4.0.2

 Pointerto the previous node.

-Definition at line 110 of file inlines.h.
+Definition at line 154 of file lists-inlines.h.

 ◆ uninitialized()